This page may contain affiliate links. I receive a small commission at no cost to you when you make a purchase using my link.

 I tend to favor spicy foods, so I've included quite a bit of Korean red pepper powder (gochugaru) in this recipe.
 If you prefer a non spicy version, simply leave out the gochugaru or reduce the amount to your taste.

 Also please feel free to adjust the amount of soy sauce that you use in this recipe.
-I used around 1 tbsp of soy sauce, but by all means reduce this amount if too salty or add a bit more for more salty seasoning.
+I used around 1 tablespoon of soy sauce, but by all means reduce this amount if too salty or add a bit more for more salty seasoning.

 The Final Result Was Delicious!